trust-mfn-berlin/animals-as-objects/vault/story.industrial micropaleontology.md

     caption_de: DE Animal traders, zoo employees and museum staff brought Bobby to Berlin in 1928, and distributed his remains between different institutions after his death in 1935.
+    caption_image: /images/cover-industrial-micropaleo.jpg
     title: Bobby born
     title_de: DE Bobby born
   - caption: The success of micropaleontology was to come from an unexpected field of research, petroleum geosciences.
 Since the beginning of the 20th century, the use of [[here is a very long alias, about fossil fuels!|material.fossil fuels]] had been growing exponentially.
 This was due to the success of the internal combustion engine, developments in transport, and oil's significant advantages over coal and steam (being lighter, easier to transport, and cheaper, with a better calorific value).
 Yet, at the beginning of the century
     caption_de: DE The success of micropaleontology was to come from an unexpected field of research, petroleum geosciences.
 Since the beginning of the 20th century, the use of [[here is a very long alias, about fossil fuels!|material.fossil fuels]] had been growing exponentially.
 This was due to the success of the internal combustion engine, developments in transport, and oil's significant advantages over coal and steam (being lighter, easier to transport, and cheaper, with a better calorific value).
 Yet, at the beginning of the century
+    caption_image: /images/cover-katharina-heinroth.jpg
     map_image: /images/mapexample2.jpg
     map_image_de: /images/mapexample2.jpg
+    title: Bobby lorem ipsum
+    title_de: DE Bobby lorem ipsum
+  - caption: The success of micropaleontology was to come from an unexpected field of research, petroleum geosciences.
+Since the beginning of the 20th century, the use of [[here is a very long alias, about fossil fuels!|material.fossil fuels]] had been growing exponentially.
+This was due to the success of the internal combustion engine, developments in transport, and oil's significant advantages over coal and steam (being lighter, easier to transport, and cheaper, with a better calorific value).
+Yet, at the beginning of the century
+    caption_de: DE The success of micropaleontology was to come from an unexpected field of research, petroleum geosciences.
+Since the beginning of the 20th century, the use of [[here is a very long alias, about fossil fuels!|material.fossil fuels]] had been growing exponentially.
+This was due to the success of the internal combustion engine, developments in transport, and oil's significant advantages over coal and steam (being lighter, easier to transport, and cheaper, with a better calorific value).
+Yet, at the beginning of the century
+    map_image: /images/mapexample1.jpg
+    map_image_de: /images/mapexample1.jpg
     title: Bobby split up
     title_de: DE Bobby split up
 published: false